darktjm/ebaz/README.md

 tools have Linux binaries, so I don't have to additionally deal with wine issues.
 Both have their own way of spraying files all over the place, but can be mostly controlled via scripting.
-At least the free-of-charge Gowin toolchain (not the educational version) supports all devices and all device features.
-The free-of-charge Xilinx toolchain supports the xc7z010 on the EBAZ, but doesn't support most other parts (in particular, there are now cheap xc7k325t boards that aren't supported).
-I guess they don't want to sell those parts to hobbyists, who don't want to invest a ton of money into just the stupid software (and can't write their own software because the modern way is to not ever document anything: you're lucky if publicly available datasheets include a pinout and DC/AC characteristics of sorts).
+At least the free-of-charge Gowin tool chain (not the educational version) supports all devices and all device features.
+The free-of-charge Xilinx tool chain supports the xc7z010 on the EBAZ, but doesn't support most other parts (in particular, there are now cheap xc7k325t boards that aren't supported).
+I guess they don't want to sell those parts to hobbyists, who don't want to invest a ton of money into just the stupid software (and can't write their own software because the modern way is to not ever document anything: you're lucky if publicly available data sheets include a pinout and DC/AC characteristics of sorts).
 Both vendors like to force you to use proprietary IP blocks (what I call "secret sauce"), which I will continue to avoid like the plague that they are, until of course I find a need for one and have